 In a really cool study conducted by well-known protein scientists, the minimum amount of protein per meal found to maximally spike muscle growth was 0.11 grams per lb. of body weight in younger adults and 0.18 grams per lb. of body weight in older adults (over 71 years of age) (2).
 Older adults need more protein due to a decline in muscle response to protein intake that occurs with age.
 In addition to a minimum, there is an upper limit of protein intake; anything beyond this threshold dose will not be used to build muscle.
 For example, one study examined 4 ounces of beef containing 30 grams of protein compared to 12 ounces of beef containing 90 grams of protein.
 The larger serving did not lead to a greater increase in acute muscle protein synthesis compared to the 4 ounce serving (4).
 So now we know we need some protein, but not 90 grams in one sitting.
+In another study, 40 grams of protein stimulated the processes underlying muscle growth and repair to a greater extent than 20 g after a whole body workout (9).
 However, we still don’t know what the minimum upper limit is, beyond which higher intakes do not lead to increases in muscle mass or muscle functioning over time (5).

 More evidence for a per meal dose came from a short-term study that found an even pattern of high quality protein at each meal (30 grams per meal; 1.2 g/kg for the day) as opposed to a skewed pattern (10 grams at breakfast, 15 g lunch and 65 g at dinner; 1.2 g/kg for the day) may be best for maximally stimulating muscle building in young adults (1).